+Date:

+SI-BONE, INC.

+From Account # (Deposit Account #) To Account (Loan Account #)

+Principal \$

+Authorized Signature: Print Name/Title:

+LOAN ADVANCE:

-FAX TO: Date: LOAN PAYMENT: SI-BONE, INC. From Account # To Account (Loan Account #) (Deposit Account #) Principal \$ and/or Interest S Authorized Signature: Phone Number: Print Name/Title: LOAN ADVANCE: Complete Outgoing Wire Request section below if all or a portion of the funds from this loan advance are for an outgoing wire.
-To Account # (Loan Account #) (Deposit Account #) Amount of Term Loan Advance \$ All Borrower's representations and warranties in the Loan and Security Agreement are true, correct and complete in all material respects on the date of the request for an advance; provided, however, that such materiality qualifier shall not be applicable to any representations and warranties that already are qualified or modified by materiality in the text thereof; and provided, further that those representations and warranties expressly referring to a specific date shall be true and correct in all material respects as of such date: Authorized Signature: Phone Number:
+Complete Outgoing Wire Request section below if all or a portion of the funds from this loan advance are for an outgoing wire.

+From Account # To Account #

+(Loan Account #) (Deposit Account #)

+Amount of Term Loan Advance \$\\\\

+All Borrower's representations and warranties in the Loan and Security Agreement are true, correct and complete in all material respects on the date of the request for an advance; provided, however, that such materiality qualifier shall not be applicable to any representations and warranties that already are qualified or modified by materiality in the text thereof; and provided, further that those representations and warranties expressly referring to a specific date shall be true and correct in all material respects as of such date:

+Authorized Signature: